Summary for Alopecosa fabrilis (Araneae)

 Heathland.
 A. fabrilis inhabits a burrow in sandy soil or holes under stones.
 The preferred habitat is dry sandy heathland with some open stony areas.
 It has also been found wandering on ploughed firebreaks but may not be resident in such habitat.
 The habitat at Morden Heath consisted of largely open stony areas near the top of a hill and at the sides of gullies.
 Bare areas were partly caused by mililitary training in the war.
 Both sexes are adult in September and October, and females probably over-winter.

 UK Biodiversity Action Plan priority species.
-The spider has not been recorded at any location since before 1992, and there are no records from Bloxworth Heath since 1900 or Morden Heath since 1965.
+The spider has not been recorded at any location since 1990, and there are no records from Bloxworth Heath since 1900 or Morden Heath since 1965.
 The number of locations with extant populations of the species has apparently declined by 100%, although there has been an unconfirmed report from Hankley Common in recent years.
 However, populations are likely to be small and survey work to ascertain its current status is urgently needed.